Effective Dental Anxiety and Phobia Relief in Fresno, CA

 • Generalized anxiety disorder

-• Problems with people being in your personal area
+• Problems with people being in your area

-Fortunately, there are many different coping strategies that can help you overcome dental anxiety.
+Fortunately, many different coping strategies can help you overcome dental anxiety.
 The five most effective ways to overcome dental anxiety include:

 1. Relative Analgesia